vegvesen/ckanext-dcat_ap_no/README.md

 # ckanext-dcat_ap_no

+NB!
+This is still a work in progress, not ready for use yet!

 This is a collection of stuff needed to make CKAN conform to DCAT-AP-NO, the Norwegian adaption of the DCAT-AP standard.
 (It's compatible with DCAT-AP, but has a few additional fields.)
 It can be found here: https://doc.difi.no/dcat-ap-no/

 ## Requirements